canro91/canro91.github.io/_posts/2022-12-14-SimpleTestValues.md

 Since we wrote simple tests, we could remove the `foreach` in the Assert parts and the funny multiplications.

-The test for the null and empty cases are exercises left to the reader.
+The test for the `null` and empty cases are exercises left to the reader.
+They're not difficult to write.

 Voilà!
 That's another tip to write good unit tests.
 Let's strive to have tests easier to follow with simple test values.
 Here we used dictionaries, but we can follow this tip when writing integration tests for the database.
 Often to prepare our test data, we insert multiple records when only one or two are enough to prove our point.